-With a Web alias, you direct a domain or subdomain to another domain or subdomain, just like with a Web forward.
-However, with a Web alias, you keep the URL from the original domain visible in the address bar of your browser.
+With a Web alias, you direct a domain or subdomain to another domain or subdomain, just like a Web forward.
+However, with a Web alias, you keep the URL from the original domain visible in the browser’s address bar.

-The Web alias isn't a real DNS record, but a setting that mimics DNS behaviour and is unique to one.com.
+The Web alias isn't a real DNS record but a setting that mimics DNS behaviour and is unique to one.com.
 The target URL must accept this Web alias forwarding to work.
 Facebook, for example, does not accept this.
 On a mobile device, a redirect via a Web alias will unfortunately not work.

 If you want to direct (or point) a domain to an IP address, you need to create an A record instead.

 - Log into the one.com Control Panel.

 - Click DNS settings on the Advanced settings tile.